Towards Finding Longer Proofs: Introduction

-Our datasets presented in Section~\ref{sec:datasets} seem to be particularly suited for machine learning methods: problems are simple, solutions are long, repetitive and rather predictable for humans.
-Still, the state-of-the-art systems which we test in this work struggle with solving some of the problems -- see Section~\ref{sec:experiments} for details.
+Our datasets presented in Section~\ref{sec:datasets} seem to be particularly suited for machine learning methods: some problems are algorithmically simple, with long solutions and strong shared structure (Robinson Arithmetic) while others are less similar, but hierarchically structured (Logical Calculi).
+Nevertheless, state-of-the-art systems struggle with solving some of the problems (see Section~\ref{sec:experiments}).
+Furthermore, our problems are much easier to analyze than typical heterogeneous proof corpora, hence promising better understanding of the current limits of theorem provers.
+The difficulty of our synthetic problems, as well as the proof lengths, are easily adjustable, yielding a scalable RL benchmark with interpretable failure modes (see Appendix~\ref{sec:failures}).